kakitsu-proxima/lacam_primitive/README.md

 ## Scope

-This is a clean reference baseline, not a drop-in replacement for all of db-LaCAM.
 It currently assumes:

 - one rectangular robot model shared by all agents
 - a 2-D integer occupancy grid
 - global-axis translation primitives and in-place rotations
 - synchronized fixed-duration primitives
-- exact start and goal grid states
+- exact start and goal grid states`

-These restrictions are deliberate: they make the collision semantics inspectable and remove the mixed continuous/discrete failure modes discussed in the original repository.